leerob/comprs/docs/performance-optimization.md

 }
 ```

-**Result**: We reduced 5552 modulo operations to just 2 per chunk — a 2776x reduction in the most expensive operation.
+**Result**: We reduced 5552 modulo operations to just 2 per chunk, a 2776x reduction in the most expensive operation.

 ### Example: Early Exit